 Unlike russet or yukon gold potatoes, sweet potatoes are amenable a variety of whipping, or mashing techniques.
 An electric hand mixer is my go-to.
 It’s fast, efficient and works in enough air to make the potatoes light and fluffy.
 A sturdy whisk will work too as long as you don’t mind the extra effort.
 A stand mixer fitted with a whisk attachment will also achieve a light and fluffy result.
 Lastly, for a super smooth purée, choose a food processor.

 Step 3: Serve

 Season the potatoes with more salt or butter as needed.
 Serve warm or store in the refrigerator for up to three days.

 I love to hear from readers and always do my best to respond to each and every comment.
 If you make this recipe be sure to leave a comment and/or give it a rating!
 Don’t forget to follow along on Pinterest, Facebook, and Instagram for all the latest updates!

 Whipped Japanese Sweet Potatoes

-- Place the peeled and quartered sweet potatoes into a large pot.
-Pour the chicken stock over the potatoes and then add enough water to cover.
+Place the peeled and quartered sweet potatoes into a large pot and cover with water.
 Add two big pinches of salt and bring to a simmer.
 Cook the potatoes until they are fork-tender, about 20 minutes.
 Reserve one cup of the cooking liquid then drain through a colander.